BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on (multi-)Sentences

 \subsection{Temporal Relation}

-Compared to individual discourse markers, \textbf{Task~(2) Temporal Reasoning} requires EVENT-EVENT pair reasoning across sentences (adjacent like in TBD \citep{cassidy2014tbdense}) or distant in TDD-Man \citep{naik2019tddiscourse}), making this task more difficult.
-To test LLM's arithmetic skills in time-related events, we also include a subset from Test-of-Time (ToT) \citep{fatemi2024testoftime}.
+\textbf{Task~(2) Temporal Reasoning} requires EVENT-EVENT pair reasoning across sentences, both adjacent pairs as in TBD \citep{cassidy2014tbdense}) and distant as in TDD-Man \citep{naik2019tddiscourse}).
+We also include Test-of-Time (ToT) \citep{fatemi2024testoftime} to test arithmetic skills in temporal reasoning.